Our Team

 • Bullying

-A passionate advocate for ongoing learning, Claudia regularly participates in workshops and training to ensure she is using the latest, evidence-based approaches.
+Committed to continual professional development, Claudia regularly attends workshops and training to stay up to date with the latest evidence-based practices.
 She holds full registration as an Endorsed Clinical Psychologist and Clinical Supervisor with the Psychology Board of Australia.
-Sessions are available in English and German.
+Sessions are offered in both English and German.